 As discussed in Magic Bullets, a lot of Attraction is about helping a woman discover your good qualities.
 Telling stories is one of the best ways to do this.
 (Storytelling is also great for building Comfort a bit later, but we’ll stick to Attraction here.)
 Telling stories about yourself also encourages her to do the same – a very good thing.

 Storytelling is a big part of my “game.”
-It’s something my clients on Daytime Dating (aka “Day Game”) bootcamps have consistently found really useful for their own game and for watching me demonstrate with women we meet.
+It’s something men have consistently found really useful for their own game and for watching me demonstrate with women we meet.

 So, here’s how I do it:

-A mistake I see guys make at the beginning of my “Daytime Dating” workshops is just launching into a story right after meeting a woman without “hooking” her interest.
+A mistake I see guys make is just launching into a story right after meeting a woman without “hooking” her interest.

 The best ways to get a woman’s interest are doing something unexpected or making her curious.
 Or, do both at the same time.
 Either way, she will want to listen to what comes next.